Franklin-FR/alx-system_engineering-devops/0x00-shell_basics/README.md

-this command deletes the file betty in tmp/my_first_directory this command deletes the directory my_first_directory that is in the /tmp directory this command changes the working directory to the previous one
+this command deletes the file betty in tmp/my_first_directory this command deletes the directory my_first_directory that is in the /tmp directory this command changes the working directory to the previous one this command lists all files in the current directory and the parent of the working directory and the /boot directory in long format